asm0dey/projector-pres/index.md

 - Visible
 - Invisible
-    Part of the editor which you don't see is separate and is drawn on an invisible surface
+    Part of the editor, which you don't see, is separate and is drawn on an invisible surface.

-Each window has its own surface(s)
+Each window has its surface(s)

 ---